karollewandowski/karollewandowski/README.md

 My name is Karol, and I have been a professional software developer since 2010.
 I'm fortunate to do what I love for a living.

-I'm focused on developing applications related to Adobe Experience Manager, Apache Sling, and IntelliJ Platform.
+For the most of my carreer, I was focused on developing applications related to Adobe Experience Manager, Apache Sling, and IntelliJ Platform.
 My main programming languages are Java and Kotlin.

+Currently, I work at JetBrains as a Developer Advocate focused on improving IntelliJ Platform plugins development experience.

 I had an opportunity to contribute to open-source projects as: